 - Solo demo of the Boeing F/A-18 Hornet

 - A demo drop of paratroopers sporting Swiss flags

 - A demo of the Cougar Helicopter

 - A SAR demo of the EC-635 Helicopter

 How to get to Axalp

 It can be bitterly cold and unfriendly up there in October.
 However, until now I have almost every year I been able to have a cold beer in the sunny afternoon sun in my T-shirt.
-Soon I will be posting an extensive article with tips and tricks how to get to axalp.
-But there are many posts laready that are useful in preparing for the trip.
+Soon I will be posting an extensive article with tips and tricks how to get to Axalp.
+But there are many posts already that are useful in preparing for the trip.
 One of the most useful is this one.